How Can You Make Money From Etsy?

 With regard to the 28c listing fee, Etsy treats each sale as separate.
 This means that if you have 50 identical items for sale they will charge you 28c on each item, or $11.60 in total.
 (Plus the 5% commission)

 If you use Etsy Payments, which is Etsy’s own in-house payment system, you’ll be charged a further 25 cents plus another 3-4%.
 This is pretty much on par with PayPal’s handling rates.
-Etsy Payments takes care of all aspects of the transaction, making it a true hands-off experience.
+Etsy Payments takes care of all aspects of the transaction, making it a truly hands-off experience.

 The other thing you’ll have to take into consideration is postage or delivery fees.
 You might choose to use the Post Office or a private delivery service.
 Of course, if you take my earlier advice and opt for digitally downloaded products, delivery costs won’t apply.